 Arup, Design Advocates, Gensler, Stantec, and Woods Bagot collaborated with CLOTH.
 Together, they proposed all-weather outdoor dining design, flexible outdoor retail displays, and a “kits of parts” for outdoor education.
 The working group recently installed one of their outdoor dining prototypes, and are working on more outdoor furniture, barriers, and planters.

-University Neighborhood Housing Program (UNHP) and Cooper Square Committee (CSC) worked with firms on site-specific projects to reconfigure their office spaces for a safe reopening for staff and visitors.
+University Neighborhood Housing Program (UNHP), Cooper Square Committee (CSC), and Fourth Arts Block worked with firms on site-specific projects to reconfigure their office spaces for a safe reopening for staff and visitors.

 Dattner Architects and MBB collaborated with University Neighborhood Housing Program.
 Together, they worked to create plans to safely update and reopen UNHP’s main office by limiting workstations, creating a COVID check-in station, and using plexiglass partitions.